FindArticles FindArticles

 • Why watch faces matter

-• A shift toward Liquid Glass
+• The rise of Liquid Glass

-• How to try the new faces
+• How to test the new faces

 What’s new: a closer look at each face